Skip to main content

 A Guide to Ethical Coffee Production

-As coffee lovers, it's important to appreciate the process of preparing your favorite cup of coffee.
-Likewise, it is just as important to ensure that your products are prepared in a way that does justice to the local environment and those who farm the land.
+To best appreciate the coffee making process, its important to ensure that your products are prepared in a way that does justice to those involved in each step of coffee production.
 Ethical agribusiness is not usually a common topic of discussion in most households, so we’ve compiled a comprehensive guide to purchasing ethically sourced coffee in the hopes that you’ll become more knowledgeable consumers.
-Of course, in the spirit of transparency, we’ll also include our own ethical evaluations of coffee sold here at Coffee For The Arts.

-Here are a few ethical issues with the coffee industry that the everyday drinker should be aware of
+Here are a few ethical issues within the coffee industry that the everyday drinker should be aware of

 • Worker compensation: Many farm workers who cultivate coffee only receive between 2-7% of the money made from the retail price of the final product sold.
-This can be especially troublesome with the continuous rise and fall of coffee prices throughout the year because of seasonal changes in product yield.
+In even the poorest of countries, this can mean just $2-3 USD per day.
+This issue is exacerbated with the continuous rise and fall of coffee prices throughout the year because of seasonal changes in coffee yield.

 • Child Labor: Low-income families who cannot afford to live off of the commission in countries where child labor is legal or poorly enforced might pull their children from school to work in the fields to cultivate coffee.
 Studies have found that child labor rates in coffee-producing areas of Brazil are up as high as 37% with the youngest worker being 6 years of age.
 In Honduras, up to 40% of workers cultivating coffee are children.